janesjanes/PerceptualSimilarity/README.md

+[Added a wrapper to use PerceptualSimilarity as python module]

 ## Perceptual Similarity Metric and Dataset [[Project Page]](http://richzhang.github.io/PerceptualSimilarity/)

 This repository contains the **(1) Learned Perceptual Image Patch Similarity (LPIPS) metric** and **(2) Berkeley-Adobe Perceptual Patch Similarity (BAPPS) dataset**.
 It can also be used as an implementation of the "perceptual loss".
 This is a PyTorch implementation; a Tensorflow alternative is [[here](https://github.com/alexlee-gk/lpips-tensorflow)].